Introduction: Why Game AI Needs Pathfinding

 Basic Setup

-To make NavigationAgent2D work, you first need to define movable areas on the map.
+To make NavigationAgent2D functional, you first need to define navigable areas on the map.

 - Place